tricaisabel/reviews-app/README.md

 - Now, you can [start the front end application](https://github.com/tricaisabel/reviews-app-fe) in another instance

 ### Test using Postman
-- Download the [this json file](https://drive.google.com/file/d/1UOdRhZ2-dSOdpXMjmrAlijQpJXU2xRaw/view?usp=sharing) from Google Drive.
-It contains requests that can be imported into Postman.
+- Download the file provided by me (reviews-app-postman-collection.json)
-- Click the import button in Postman and select the downloaded json file.
+- Click the import button in Postman and select the file.
 - Try the imported requests and happy testing!

 Note: To be able to send requests to companies you need to have a json web token provided by the login request